kschuler/ling172/index.md

 <hr>

-> The course is full!
-[Join the waitlist!](https://docs.google.com/forms/d/1ZAectJ07CbwUjm4mkTfQOMVEvWAN04qwF5pYfRfPo70/)
+> The grace period for Exam 2 has been extended to Friday at midnight!

 <hr>